David Hasselhoff: The Hasselhoffs

 Hasselhoff and his daughters, Taylor-Ann and Hayley, starred in a reality series on A&E called The Hasselhoffs.
 The series launched on December 5, 2010, and focused on Hasselhoff's attempts to resuscitate his career and launch his daughters onto the Hollywood stage.

 On December 10, 2010, A&E confirmed in a statement that, after airing just two episodes, The Hasselhoffs had been canceled.
 According to Nielsen Co. ratings, the first episode was seen by 718,000 viewers.
 Viewers dropped to 505,000 for the second installment, which aired on the same evening.
 The full series aired in the UK on May 30, 2011, on The Biography Channel.

 Hasselhoff stars in a casino-style game series online, produced in partnership with Eric Bischoff with Europe being among the first markets to roll out the game.
 In keeping with internet and online gambling culture in the UK, "The Hoff" series of games includes video slots and scratch-card type games, all played for real money in Europe's online casino environment.
 The first in the series of games launched on Valentine's Day in early March 2013, with media and promotional activities commencing in early February.

 Hoff the Record

 In 2014, UK channel Dave announced that it had commissioned Hoff the Record, a sitcom series in which Hasselhoff plays a fictionalized version of himself.
 The series started airing on June 18, 2015.

 It's No Game and The HoffBot

 In 2017 Hasselhoff appeared in short film It's No Game by director Oscar Sharp, playing "The HoffBot".
-Hasselhoff's lines were generated by a neural network artificial intelligence (called Benjamin) using a statistical model trained on his own 80's and 90s television performances.
+Hasselhoff's lines were generated by a neural network artificial intelligence (called Benjamin) using a statistical model trained on his own 80s and 90s television performances.
 Hasselhoff said the A.I. "really had a handle on what's going on in my life and it was strangely emotional".